 note: adopted 1996; the anthem was first performed that year at a meeting of the Gulf Cooperative Council hosted by Qatar

-Romania name: "Desteapta-te romane!"
+name: "Desteapta-te romane!"
 (Wake up, Romanian!)

 lyrics/music: Andrei MURESIANU/Anton PANN